DimaGaz/bayesian_data_analysis/README.md

 ## 1. Introduction to Statistics in Python
 _"Statistics is the study of how to collect, analyze, and draw conclusions from data.
 It’s a hugely valuable tool that you can use to bring the future into focus and infer the answer to tons of questions"._ The datasets for this part were downloaded from the following [link](https://app.datacamp.com/learn/courses/introduction-to-statistics-in-python): Food Consumption, 2019 World Happiness Report, and  Amir's sales deals.
 Alternatively, the data can be downloaded from the following [repo](https://github.com/goodboychan/goodboychan.github.io/tree/main/_notebooks/dataset).

-The following part consist of four chapters:
+The "Introduction to Statistics in Python" part consist of four chapters:
 - __Summary Statistics__: Summary statistics gives you the tools you need to boil down massive datasets to reveal the highlights.
 In this chapter, we explore summary statistics including mean, median, and standard deviation, and learn how to accurately interpret them.
 - __Random Numbers and Probability__: In this chapter, we learn how to generate random samples and measure chance using probability.
 - __More Distributions and the Central Limit Theorem__: We explore one of the most important probability distributions in statistics, normal distribution and gain an understanding of the central limit theorem.